-Year Stock Options Grant Rate (1) Year-End Dilution Level of Stock Options as a Percentage of Shares $Outstanding^{(2)}$
+Year Stock Options Grant Rate (1) Year-End Dilution Level of Stock Options as a Percentage of Shares $\text{Outstanding}^{(2)}$

+2019 1.0% 0.3%

 2018 1.5% 0.4%

 2017 1.8% 0.6%

-2016 1.8% 0.6%

-(1) Stock Options Grant Rate is calculated by dividing the total number of options granted per year by the weighted average of outstanding Shares as determined at year end.
+Stock Options Grant Rate is calculated by dividing the total number of options granted per year by the number of outstanding Shares at year end.

-(2) Year-End Dilution Level of Stock Options as Percentage of Shares Outstanding is calculated by dividing the dilution level of stock options in-themoney by the weighed average of outstanding Shares as determined at year end.
+Year-End Dilution Level of Stock Options as Percentage of Shares Outstanding is calculated by dividing the dilution level of stock options in-themoney by the weighed average of outstanding Shares as determined at year end.